 There have been numerous instalments along the way and we’re now up to Civilization 4 plus a couple of expansion packs has left us with a game which is fundamentally the same, however it’s had a few changes made along the way, lots more features have been added, the graphics brought up to date and even various multiplayer options have been added.

-I have to admit that due to Civilization being a game that takes up huge amounts of time, I’ve never really played Civilization 4 as nearly as much as I’d like to and also not had chance to check out the expansion packs, but fundamentally the game has the same spirit as the original.
+I have to admit that because Civilization is a game that takes up huge amounts of time, I’ve never really played Civilization 4 as nearly as much as I’d like to and also not had the chance to check out the expansion packs, but fundamentally the game has the same spirit as the original.
 This must obviously have something to do with Sid Meier still being the man behind it – how unusual is that these days for the same person to be involved in a game series for so long?

-I’ve played the multiplayer version of Civilization 4 a few times though and must say it really adds to the game, however I’d suggest against playing the ‘Play by Email’ option – it took a friend and I about 10 hours to play what could have been played in about 1 hour! – We were really dedicated to playing some multiplayer together that week!
+I’ve played the multiplayer version of Civilization 4 a few times though and must say it really adds to the game, however, I’d suggest against playing the ‘Play by Email’ option – it took myself and a friend about 10 hours to play what could have been played in about 1 hour! – We were really dedicated to playing some multiplayer together that week!

 Overall, Civilization still appeals to my turn-based strategic leanings of ‘god-games’ when it comes down to it and is ultimately has to feature in my Top 3 games ever and it could quite possibly be there at No. 1!